waf/CSharpRepl/README.md

 This project is far from being the first REPL for C#.
 Here are some other projects; if this project doesn't suit you, another one might!

 **Visual Studio's C# Interactive pane** is full-featured (it has syntax highlighting and intellisense) and is part of Visual Studio.
 This deep integration with Visual Studio is both a benefit from a workflow perspective, and a drawback as it's not cross-platform.
-As far as I know, the C# Interactive pane does not support NuGet packages or navigating to documentation/source code.
+The C# Interactive pane supports navigating to source code (default F12), which will open that source in the containing Visual Studio window, yet no NuGet packages.
+It starts in .NET Framework mode but also supports .NET Core via `#reset core`.
 Subjectively, it does not follow typical command line keybindings, so can feel a bit foreign.

 **csi.exe** ships with C# and is a command line REPL.
-It's great because it's a cross platform REPL that comes out of the box, but it doesn't support syntax highlighting or autocompletion.
+It's great because it's a cross platform REPL that comes out of the box, but it doesn't support syntax highlighting, autocompletion, or .NET Core.

-**dotnet script** allows you to run C# scripts from the command line.
+**[dotnet script](https://github.com/dotnet-script/dotnet-script)** allows you to run C# scripts from the command line.
 It has a REPL built-in, but the predominant focus seems to be as a script runner.
 It's a great tool, though, and has a strong community following.

-**dotnet interactive** is a tool from Microsoft that creates a Jupyter notebook for C#, runnable through Visual Studio Code.
+**[dotnet interactive](https://github.com/dotnet/interactive)** is a tool from Microsoft that creates a Jupyter notebook for C#, runnable through Visual Studio Code.
 It also provides a general framework useful for running REPLs.

 ## Contributing